alebastrov/java-junit-5-expected-exception/readme.md

 in logs in order to have them clear

 All you should do is just add @ExtendWith annotations to your test class and one of
-@HideByExceptionClass or @HideByExceptionMessage to the tested field, which exceptions with it should be hidden
+@HideByExceptionClass or @HideByExceptionMessage or @HideByExceptionClassAndMessage to the tested field, which exceptions with it should be hidden

 ~~~
 @ExtendWith(LoggingExtension.class)